quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 ```

-### Plan and Apply
+### Get, Plan and Apply
-Once you have updated the following command to understand the changes that you will be making.
+As you're updating Terraform configuration in a module, you'll need to run `terraform get` to update the copy of the module in `.terraform`.
+Once you have done so, execute the following command to understand the changes that you will be making.
 Note that if you did not specify `scale` it defaults to '1'.

 `terraform plan`